Indiana Bounty Hunter Guide: Requirements and Steps

 2. Take the examination.

 After obtaining the PLE training, you must take and pass the bail recovery agent examination.
-The exam consists of 60 questions, costs $100 (as of March 2016), and must be scheduled online.
-You will receive the score report after completing the exam and you must submit it with your license application.
+The exam consists of 60 questions, costs $100 (as of June 2022), and must be scheduled online.
+You will receive the score report after completing the exam and must submit this with your license application.
 If you fail the exam, you may pay the examination fee again and retake it an unlimited number of times.

 3. Submit your application.

-To become licensed as a bail recovery agent, you must apply to the Department of Insurance.
-As of March 2016, the application fee was $300.
+To become licensed as a bail recovery agent, you must apply to the IDOI.
+As of June 2022, the application fee was $300.
 Along with your application, you must include:

 - A recent photograph of your face